 BlackRock voted to replace Tesla's Musk with independent board chair

-[NEW YORK] Funds run by BlackRock Inc voted over Tesla Inc's objections in favour of a shareholder proposal in June that would have required the electric carmaker to replace Elon Musk with an independent board chairman if the motion had not been defeated, a regulatory filing showed on Thursday.
+FUNDS run by BlackRock voted over Tesla's objections in favour of a shareholder proposal in June that would have required the electric carmaker to replace Elon Musk with an independent board chairman if the motion had not been defeated, a regulatory filing showed on Thursday.

 BlackRock-managed funds voted for a measure requiring the board chairman be an independent director, according to a BlackRock filing with the US Securities and Exchange Commission.